hu553in/console-like-chat/README.md

 Unfortunately, there're nng binaries only for 64-bit Linux at the moment.\
 If you're going to use this demo on another OS, you should build them by yourself using instructions from the official repository.\
-Besides, `./CMake/Findnng.cmake` is almost ready to the moment of adding binaries for following operating systems:
+However, `./CMake/Findnng.cmake` is almost ready to the moment of adding binaries for following operating systems:
 * 32-bit Linux
 * 32-bit Windows